Download our Petland App today for information on your local Petland's Available Pets and Pet Supplies. All at the tips of your fingers!

-We offer valuable information on caring for your fish and fish supplies.
+Petland Batavia, Illinois offers valuable information on caring for your fish and choosing a fish that is right for you.
 We offer all the products you will need to meet your fish’s four basic needs.

 Gravel Cleaner – Helps keep the tank clean, removes waste buildup, and facilitates water changes.
 Its use is the best way to clean tank.